Anderson acceleration for contractive and noncontractive operators: Conclusion

 \section{Conclusion}

 The presented one-step analysis of Anderson acceleration sharpens the previously developed residual bounds for contractive operators and extends them to a class of potentially noncontractive operators which are important for the the approximation of solutions to nonlinear PDEs.
 The new analysis shows how the relative scaling of the higher-order terms increases as the solution to the underlying optimization problem improves.
 Understanding the balance of the higher and lower order terms in the residual expansion is instrumental in the design of robust and efficient algorithms for challenging nonlinear problems.
-This is demonstrated in the numerical section where Anderson acceleration is used to attain results for the nonlinear Helmholtz equation and 3D steady Navier-Stokes past the first Hopf bifurcation which cannot be attained by the usual combinations of Picard iterations, Newton iterations and relaxation techniques alone.
+The current theory assumes that the latest difference between consecutive residuals sufficiently changes the span of the previous differences, up to the given algorithmic depth.
+An efficient safeguarding strategy to ensure this assumption holds is introduced and demonstrated, advancing the connection between theory and practice in a sense not accomplished with the usual assumption that the optimization coefficients are bounded.
+Practical advantages based on the present advances in theory are demonstrated in the numerical section where Anderson acceleration is used to attain results for the nonlinear Helmholtz equation and 3D steady Navier-Stokes past the first Hopf bifurcation which cannot be attained by the usual combinations of Picard iterations, Newton iterations and relaxation techniques alone.